imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

 ### Level 4

-This level has very complex setup options, using Level 2 software/hardware wallets, an offline computer, and a Gnosis Multi-Signature Wallet.
+This level has very complex setup options, using advanced software/hardware wallets, an offline computer, and a Gnosis Multi-Signature Wallet.
 This section is only recommended for expert users who are very technical or have a lot of funds to protect.

 - 3 of 5 Gnosis Multi-Signature Wallet, Using an "Offline Computer"